lexsai/lexsai.github.io/src/posts/reversing-multiplayer-game-pt1.md

 ### THE TARGET

 The game is permissive in terms of reverse engineering.
-The game's terms of service is unavailable, the game has a player base of around 10 and they have an explicit bug bounty program.
+The game has no terms of service nor EULA, the game has a player base of around 10 and they have an explicit bug bounty program.

 [There is also precedent for others having reversed this game and disclosed their work publically for the sake of reporting exploits, with approval of the developers.](https://github.com/swrlly/Midnight)